 Advisories

-CRYPTOforce™ need to lay their eggs in the cottony egg-masses of their prey (as discussed under Description and Life-style).
-Since long-tailed mealybugs don’t lay eggs, but rather give live-birth, as aphids do, they provide no cottony masses in which the beetles can lay their eggs.
 This is not a problem if your site has more than one species (assuming the other species does produce the egg-masses).
-CRYPTOforce™ will eat immature long-tailed mealybugs with great joy, they just can’t reproduce on them.
+These mealybug predators will eat immature long-tailed mealybugs with great joy, they just can’t reproduce on them.

-A long-tailed-mealybug-only infestation can be overcome a couple of different ways:
+A long-tailed-mealybug-only infestation can be overcome in a couple of different ways:

 Long-Tailed Mealybug Control Options

 - You can place little bits of synthetic quilt batting (available from craft stores) amongst the long-tailed mealybug populace.
 (Avoid cotton balls as they may contain pesticide residues.)
 We’re not completely sure how well this works, but a number of folks have tried it, experimentally, and reported satisfactory results.
-Also, try placing white 3" x 5" index cards, halved, by groupings of the pests to lure the beetles in.
+Also, try placing white 3″ x 5″ index cards, halved, by groupings of the pests to lure the lady beetles in.

 - Employ the Chrysoperla spp. (green lacewings) at the site.
 We’ve been told on numerous occasions that they do an excellent job.
 Use only the eggs or the larvae, however.
-Preferably the larvae.
-The adults will not do too well as they’ll be seeking out aphid colonies near which they can lay their eggs.
+Preferably a Cryptolaemus montrouzieri in the larval stage.
+The adults will not do too well as they’ll seek out aphid colonies near where they can lay their eggs.

-Aside from misting the site with water before releasing and doing so in the evening (sometimes not necessary in interiors), there are other things you can do to ensure the maximum number of beetles stick around.
-Flowering, pollen producing plants are a big plus to CRYPTOforce™.
+Aside from misting the site with water before releasing and doing so in the evening (sometimes not necessary in interiors), there are other things you can do to ensure the maximum number of mealybug predators stick around.
+Flowering, pollen-producing plants are a big plus to CRYPTOforce™.

 Pollen isn’t the only thing these beetles will eat.
 They will also consume mealybug honeydew; they produce a lot.
 A honeydew substitute product may help encourage the beetles.